-- 1. Basic approach percentage of employees who participated in the training/campaign (an indicator of 70% during the year can be considered as satisfactory, 90% as good and 100% as very good) the institution can change percentages; - 2.
-Advanced approach the percentage of employees who answered positively to 70% of the questions in the knowledge test regarding the scope of the above training/campaign the institution can change percentage of employees; - 3.
-Active social engineering tests e.g., phishing campaign: sending an e-mail to employees with an attachment in the form of a file or link and assessing their reaction (ignoring the email / launching / notification of the information security event).
-The attachment can be suspicious (e.g., exe file, Office document with a macro, etc.), but not contain any real malware. - 4-14.
-The financial sector institution provides security awareness training on recognizing and reporting potential indicators of insider threat.
+- 1. Basic approach percentage of employees who participated in the training/campaign (an indicator of 70% during the year can be considered as satisfactory, 90% as good and 100% as very good) percentage can be changed by the institution; - 2.
+Advanced approach the percentage of employees who answered positively to 70% of the questions in the knowledge test regarding the scope of the above. training/campaign the percentage of employees can be changed by the institution; - 3.
+Active social engineering tests e.g., phishing campaign: sending an e-mail to employees with an attachment in the form of a file or link and assessing their reaction (ignoring the email/launching / notification of the information security event).
+The attachment can be suspicious (e.g., exe file, Office document with a macro, etc.), but not contain any real malware.